 Using wrong weight for conditions ranks among the most frequent errors.
 Anglers often select jigheads too light for wind or current, preventing proper lure contact and control.
 Conversely, excessive weight in calm shallows creates unnatural splashdowns spooking fish.
 Match weight to conditions, not predetermined preferences.

-Retrieval too fast/slow kills more opportunities than any other factor.
+Retrieval too fast or slow kills more opportunities than any other factor.
 Burning lures past lethargic winter redfish rarely works.
 Similarly, crawling presentations past aggressive fall schools misses the feeding frenzy.
 Read fish behavior and adjust accordingly – active surface feeding demands different speeds than mudding bottom feeders.

 Poor knot choices affecting action seems minor but proves significant.
 Bulky knots interfere with small lure movement while weak connections result in break-offs.
 Loop knots allow freedom of movement for topwaters and jerkbaits.
 Snell knots maximize hook-setting power for heavy cover.
 Match knots to applications.